 This date was first fixed in 1863, when US President Abraham Lincoln inaugurated a day of "Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens".

-Obviously, harvest festivals are very much dependent on the region you live in (and the crops you harvest).
+Due to the nature of seasons, harvest festivals are very much dependent on the region you live in (and the crops you harvest).
 The Chinese Mid-Autumn Festival is held in late September or early October, the German Erntedankfest on the first Sunday in October.

 Irish Harvest Festivals